teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 - the outside front wheel follows a larger-radius path;
 - the inside wheel therefore requires a larger steering angle.

-Ackermann geometry allows the front wheels to approximately follow their respective turning paths instead of forcing both wheels through the same angle.
+Ackermann geometry allows the two front wheels to approximately follow their respective turning paths rather than forcing them through identical angles.

 This reduces tyre scrub and improves repeatability during curved motion.